rhe-naldy/user-interface-designs/SUNIB Digital.md

 SUNIB Digital is a UI design for an online computer store, designed as a group project for Human Computer Interaction course in the second semester.
 The application displays computer related products based on popularity or categories, contain features such as sign-up/log-in, shipping, package tracking, profile, and history.

+The UI Design can be seen by [clicking this link](https://www.figma.com/proto/jIQ7bhFSpm6SMIzWxKragC/Website-Interface?scaling=scale-down&page-id=0%3A1&starting-point-node-id=95%3A10&node-id=95%3A10) that directs to the Figma file.

 The application contains features such as:

 #### 1. Home page